cfabrice/marinaaisa-website-2018/contents/en/blog/blog-using-vue-nuxt-markdown.md

 }
 ```

-The reason why I have the arrays containing the blogs names imported from outside is because I want to use it also to generate the static pages through the object [generate](https://nuxtjs.org/api/configuration-generate/) in the Nuxt configuration, file <inline-code>nuxt.config.js</inline-code>.
+The reason why I'm importing the arrays containing the blogs names is because I want to use it also to generate the static pages through the object [generate](https://nuxtjs.org/api/configuration-generate/) in the Nuxt configuration, file <inline-code>nuxt.config.js</inline-code>.

 ```javascript
 import blogsEn from '~/contents/en/blogsEn.js'